Skip to main content

 Examples

-Cancelable CashToken stream
+0x05 = cancelable CashToken stream

-Cancelable, transferable CashToken vesting stream
+0x07 = cancelable, transferable CashToken vesting stream

-0x00 = Non-cancelable BCH payment (irrevocable)
+0x00 = non-cancelable BCH stream

-When a covenant reaches COMPLETED or CANCELLED:
+When a contract reaches COMPLETED or CANCELLED: